cyface/django-termsandconditions/README.rst

 Django Terms and Conditions
 ===========================

-Django Social Profile gives you an out-of-the-box way to enable you to send users to a T&C acceptance page before they can access the site if you wish.
+Django Terms and Conditions gives you an out-of-the-box way to enable you to send users to a T&C acceptance page before they can access the site if you wish.

 .. contents:: Table of Contents